plutoisnotaplanet/CurrencyConverterApp/README.md

 https://openexchangerates.org/

 ### Architecture
-This app implements the MVVM architectural pattern using a single activity with jetpack compose and data-caching using a repository to fetch local or remote data.
+This app implements the Clean architectural pattern using a single activity with jetpack compose and data-caching using a repository to fetch local or remote data.

 <img src="graphics/clean_android.png" width="700">